switin2006/RAG/README.md

 pip intall all the requirments and packages included in this repository and run the code using streamlit command.

 MY deployed APP-[Chatbot](https://l8eaajcwvbluypcdkqrnjl.streamlit.app/)

+Note-my deployed app is not recognising the docs from other computers so i will demostrate it in my laptop during the interview